Lucabr01/Computer-Vision-project/README.md

   </table>
 </p>

-*NOTE:* The values that relys after 0.1 on the bpp graph are the I-Frames.
+*NOTE:* The values that relys after 0.1 on the bpp graph are I-Frames or frames where the camera is moving vary fast (critical occlusions, so the residual has to do all the job).

 | Metric        | Our Codec        | DVC            |
 |---------------|------------------|----------------|